uvacobi/cphg-welcome/README.md

-# Center for Public Health Genomics Computation Community
+# Center for Public Health Genomics Computation Group

 A portal to welcome new programmers to CPHG at UVa